 .
 Heck, even one of our supermarkets New World Thorndon

-, at the time of writing this stocks 515 predominantly craft beers!
+, at the time of writing this stocks over 500 predominantly craft beers!
 And every year, because of this enthusiasm, it only makes sense for us to host the country's premium beer event Beervana

 and the national Brewers Guild of NZ awards